 EZC provides clear application deadlines for each program on its website.
 Students are responsible for completing the Initial Online Application by their chosen program’s deadline.
-EZC reviews application requests on a rolling basis, and once an Initial Online Application Request is received, EZC will send the student the required additional forms, list of materials, and application fee information that the student applicant must submit in order for the application to be complete.
+EZC reviews application requests on a rolling basis, and once an Initial Online Application Request is received, EZC will send the student applicant the required supplemental documents that the student applicant must submit in order for the application to be complete.
 All initial emails that request additional forms or materials will contain a clear deadline for all items to be submitted to EZC.

 EZC will review only complete applications.
-All program applications require the following: a $100 application fee; individual student applicant information; official academic transcript; an academic letter of recommendation; and signed policy forms.
-Internship programs also require submission of a cover letter, resume, and skype interview.
+All program applications require the following: individual student applicant information; official academic transcript; an academic letter of recommendation; and signed policy forms.
+Internship programs also require submission of a cover letter, resume, and Skype interview.

 Some programs have additional, program-specific requirements, which will be communicated to student applicants via email when his or her Initial Online Application Request is received.
 Internship programs generally require a minimum grade point average (GPA) of 2.0 on a 4.0 scale, while some study programs may have varying minimum GPA requirements depending on the institution.
 EZC, in its sole discretion, may consider applications for admission submitted by student applicants who do not meet one of the minimum requirements a case by case basis.
 EZC may request additional application items from any student, regardless of his or her GPA.